youyanggu/covid19_projections/infections-tracker.md

 Our model tries to do what no other model currently does (to the best of our knowledge): provide an estimate for the R values and the true number of infected individuals in every region.

-The infections estimate includes **all** infected individuals, not just those that took a coronavirus test kit and tested positive.
-The vast majority of infected individuals did not get tested due to 1) they are asymptomatic or only mildly symptomatic or 2) lack of available testing.
-We estimate that the true number of infections is likely 5-15x higher than reported cases.

 ## R<sub>0</sub> value estimates

 The below [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R) estimates are what our model has learned for each state/region.
 While we present a single value for the purpose of this chart, our model actually uses a weighted range of R values to make its projections.
 The initial R<sub>0</sub> is the R value in early-to-mid March, right before states began implementing stay-at-home orders.
 We provide a longer explanation of how our model works [here](/model-details).